Homemade Gluten-Free Teriyaki Sauce

 To Make Teriyaki Sauce:

-5. Storage Note: Sauce will thicken significantly in the refrigerator, so you’ll want to reheat it on the stove or in the microwave to loosen it up before using any leftovers.
-Teriyaki sauce will keep 1 week in the fridge.
+• Serve & Store!
+Remove sauce from heat and enjoy!
+Pour over stir-fried veggies, brush onto chicken or salmon, or stir into rice.
+Store in an airtight container in the fridge up to 1 week.
+Note that the sauce will thicken significantly in the refrigerator, so you’ll want to reheat it on the stove or in the microwave to loosen it up before using any leftovers.

 If you're going to use this sauce in a stir-fry: